themetalfleece/neogma/documentation/md/docs/Models/Deleting-Nodes.md

 ## Deleting Nodes via the Model static

-Using the `delete` static of a Model and providing a Where paramter, nodes of the Model can be deleted
+Using the `delete` static of a Model and providing a Where parameter, nodes of the Model can be deleted

 ```js
 await Users.delete({